MrAlias/upkeep/README.md

 ### Beginning with upkeep

-To put in place all needed files but not have anything upgrade:
+To put in place all needed files but not have anything update:

 ```puppet
 include upkeep